ohadlevy/wrtmanager-ha-integration/README.md

 A comprehensive Home Assistant integration for managing OpenWrt networks with advanced features like VLAN organization, roaming detection, and device management.

+> **Current Status (v0.8):** Core functionality is stable and working.
+Device presence tracking, SSID monitoring, and multi-router support are fully functional.
+Dashboard templates and advanced sensors are in development for v1.0.

 ## Features

 ### 🏠 Network Management